 What country or places surprised you in unexpected “cool”?

 I scouted out bizarre places in Milwaukee, Wisconsin for my travel web series, and was pleasantly surprised by the quirks I encountered.
 I went to a secret agent bar, cheese castle and retro love hotel!
-You can see my travel TV episodes on my Huffington Post page.

 What is your personal travel style, when you’re not working and what type of places or experiences do you seek for enjoyment?